ugwis/hp/notes/loadbalancer.md

 ## L2 Load Balancing (Link Aggregation/Bonding)
 Link Aggregation (LAG) is well known as load balancing in ethernet.
-This is also one of the load balancing.
-Originating from Cisco's EtherChannel, it is defined as Link Aggregation by many vendors.
+This is also one of the load balancing.Originating from Cisco's EtherChannel, it is defined as Link Aggregation by many vendors.
-Bandwidth can be increased by using several source interfaces when transmitting Ethernet frames.
-As a load balancing algorithm, hashes such as source / destination IP / Port are often used.
+Bandwidth can be increased by using several source interfaces when transmitting Ethernet frames.As a load balancing algorithm, hashes such as source / destination IP / Port are often used.

 Pros

 - Products from many network vendors are compatible, and it is relatively easy to increase bandwidth.

 Cons

 - Since it's hash-based, it may not increase bandwidth for a single TCP connection.

 > **NOTE**: Link Aggregation requires the same configuration the same link at both ends of the connection so that in case of only one side detect failure, cause inconsistency.